artmenlope/physical-systems-for-quantum-computing/README.md

 This repository contains the Python scripts necessary to create some of the figures of my Physics degree end-of-degree project at the University of Alicante, which is supervised by [Joaquín Fernández Rossier](http://jfrossier.blogspot.com/) and is titled "Physical Systems For Quantum Computing".
 The base program was originally made by Joaquín for a class about quantum tunneling, quantum scattering and bounded states in a course on Quantum Mechanics.
 I edited and extended the program for adapting it to the transmon qubit and the Cooper pair box qubit.

+In addition to this, the TikZ diagrams created in LaTeX for the superconducting qubits section of the end-of-degree project can be found at the [tikz](tikz) folder of this repository.
+In this folder, the source code, svg and pdf files of the diagrams can be found.

 ### Methods

 To obtain the energy eigenstates of the qubits, the [transmon_and_cpb.py](transmon_and_cpb.py) script solves the Schrödinger equation using the following Hamiltonian: